knowledgetranslation/process/how_to_make_a_quality_website.md

 	* A focused project is more likely to be successful, and there will always be time for more phases later.

 	* It may be best to think of each phase as a collection of specific features.
-E.g., Phase 1 might be a collection of static content pages, Phase 2 might add videos or other interactive content, etc.
+E.g. Phase 1 might be a collection of static content pages, Phase 2 might add videos or other interactive content, etc.

 	* Remember to consider *all* the steps in this document when considering timelines, including multiple rounds of usability and testing.